 How is ringworm of the scalp treated?

 Ringworm of the scalp cannot be treated with lotions.
-Your health care provider must prescribe a medication taken by mouth.
-In most cases, medication is taken once a day for six to eight weeks.
-Your child may also need to use a prescription shampoo or an over-the-counter dandruff shampoo that contains selenium sulfide, such as Selsun Blue®.
-(The shampoo will help prevent the spread of ringworm, but it will not cure it.)
+A healthcare provider will prescribe an oral medication for your child.
+In most cases, medication is taken once a day for 6 - 8 weeks.
+Your child may also need to use a prescription antifungal shampoo or an over-the-counter dandruff shampoo that contains selenium sulfide (such as Selsun Blue®).
+The shampoo will help prevent the spread of ringworm, but it will not cure it.